Teacher Model Fingerprinting Attacks Against Transfer Learning: Evaluation

 \mypara{Student models} For the Dog-vs-Cats, MNIST, STL10, CIFAR10, and CIFAR100 dataset, we develop multi-class classification students models.
 As for the CelebA dataset, we develop multi-label models which annotate the input with 40 binary attributes simultaneously.
 We build up three student models for each pre-trained feature extractor individually, by appending different fully connected layers.
 The detailed transfer learning setup is described in~\autoref{sec:transfer_learning_setup}.
 Our basic transfer learning setup is the \textit{feature extractor} approach.
 That is, the parameters of the pre-trained feature extractor are fixed.
 Furthermore, in~\autoref{section:fine_tuned_extractor}, we will evaluate the attack performance when some components of the feature extractor get fine-tuned during the transfer learning process.

+\mypara{Other targets not trained with transfer learning} In our experiments, we also consider target models trained from scratch, which have the same model architectures with AlexNet and ResNet18 student models.

 \mypara{Basic setup} Here we introduce the basic attack setup, followed by most of our experiments unless otherwise specified.
-We assume the attacker has owned the seven pre-trained feature extractors from public resources, and they have crafted 100 fingerprinting pairs for each teacher feature extractor.
+We assume the attacker has owned seven pre-trained feature extractors from public resources (models listed by~\autoref{table:teacher_model} except for GoogLeNet), and they have crafted 100 fingerprinting pairs for each teacher feature extractor.
+For the ease of comparison, we also assume that for each candidate teacher model, the attacker knows how many layers of the teacher model will be used (e.g., $k$ in~\autoref{fig:fingerprinting_illustration} is known).
+We will investigate the case when $k$ is unknown in~\autoref{section:probing_features}.
 We randomly select the attacker's probing images from the VOC-segmentation dataset, which does not overlap with the training dataset of the teacher models or student models.
 In~\autoref{section:inference_resource}, we will investigate the attack effectiveness when no realistic probing image is available.
 Only the top-1 classification label will be reported by the black-box target, except that the multi-label classifier trained on the CelebA dataset will return 40 facial attributes.
 We assume the input format and input pre-processing module are transparent to the attacker.
 For most real-world applications, the input format is described by the API reference book.
-Otherwise, it is also feasible to infer the input format efficiently with some reverse engineering techniques such as~\cite{XCSCL19}.
+Otherwise, it is also feasible to infer the input format efficiently with some reverse engineering techniques~\cite{XCSCL19}.

+\mypara{Choice of $\threshold$} We assume our target is a $c$-class classifier.
+When the classifier simply outputs random results, the probability that the attacker receives a pair of matched responses is $\frac{1}{c}$.
+To avoid such random matching, we should at least ensure $\threshold > \frac{1}{c}$.
+A generic way is to preset a positive number $\beta>1$ and let $\threshold=\frac{\beta}{c}$.
+Also, we must ensure $\beta\leq2$ so as to when $c=2$, $\threshold$ will not exceed 1.
+When there are no auxiliary dataset and model to help determine $\tau$, we directly set $\tau=\frac{1.5}{c}$.

+However, when $c$ becomes large, $\tau\approx\frac{1}{c}$.
+Another feasible way is to empirically find a $\threshold$.
+In our experiment, we assume the attacker owns another classification dataset Fashion-MNIST~\cite{XRV17}.
+For each candidate model, the attacker first trains five student models on the Fashion-MNIST dataset.
+Then, for a specific $\threshold$, the attacker randomly chooses around 50\% teacher candidates from the candidate set (3/7 in our case), and launches inference attacks against the student models.
+After repeating this process 20 times, the attacker calculates the true positive rate (TPR) and false positive rate (FPR), where we assume that the student coming from a teacher candidate is a positive event.
+By increasing $\threshold$ from 0 to 1, the attacker can obtain the ROC (receiver operating characteristic) curve for analysis, as presented in~\autoref{figure:threshold}. $\threshold=0.3$ is a good choice, as it achieves a high TPR and a low FPR.
+Finally, we set $\threshold$ as $\max(\frac{1.5}{c}, 0.3)$.